 For our Better Together couples choosing our wedding ceremony and getting married in the state of Florida, a marriage license is required to make your marriage legal and recognized in every state.
 Couples choosing a commitment ceremony or vow renewal are not required to obtain a license.

 Couples marrying in Florida can obtain a license from any county in the state, regardless of where you get married in Florida.
-Florida residents have a waiting period of three (3) days, but for the brides and grooms of Better Together Weddings that live outside of Florida, the state has simplified the process by eliminating the waiting period.
+Please note that if you choose to return the marriage license to the Clerk of Court in person, you must return it to the same clerk from which it was obtained.
+Florida residents have a waiting period of three (3) days (even if only one of you reside in Florida), but for the brides and grooms of Better Together Weddings that live outside of Florida, the state has simplified the process by eliminating the waiting period.
 Out-of-state residents can obtain a license the same day – they just have to make sure they arrive in time to visit the courthouse during regular working hours – Monday through Friday, 9am to 5pm.